 - Monitor the Knative components until all of the components show a

-kubectl get pods --namespace knative-serving kubectl get pods --namespace knative-build kubectl get pods --namespace knative-eventing kubectl get pods --namespace knative-sources kubectl get pods --namespace knative-monitoring
+kubectl get pods --namespace knative-serving kubectl get pods --namespace knative-build kubectl get pods --namespace knative-eventing kubectl get pods --namespace knative-monitoring

 Now that your cluster has Knative installed, you can see what Knative has to offer.

 To deploy your first app with Knative, follow the step-by-step Getting Started with Knative App Deployment guide.